In this section

 The society fulfills its additional aim, “to further general awareness of this exacting method of portraying plants” with occasional exhibitions of drawings and paintings.

 In August 2013 the Society staged an exhibition at the Chelsea Physic Garden bringing together work by many of our botanical artists, reflecting the diversity and sheer beauty of plants in the Garden.

 In October 2013, 47 of these paintings from 47 different Florilegium members were displayed at the RHS Horticulture Halls in Westminster, London.

 Inner Beauty?
 Paintings of Medicinal Plants by the Chelsea Physic Garden Florilegium Society

 This exhibition was displayed at the newly opened Shirley Sherwood Gallery for Botanical Art at Kew Gardens in 2008, and at Brooklyn Botanic Garden, New York, USA in 2009.
 It featured 45 paintings by 45 of the Society’s artists.

 Paintings of Plants Cultivated in the Physic Garden

 The Florilegium Society celebrated its 10th anniversary at the Garden in 2005 with this exhibition.

 Many Florilegium Society members are successful artists exhibiting worldwide.
 Some have RHS medals to their credit; some also teach Botanical Illustration.
-The work of 19 members are represented in the celebrated collection of Dr Shirley Sherwood, whose travelling exhibitions have created a large discerning public for this art.
+Over thirty paintings by members are represented in the celebrated collection of Dr Shirley Sherwood, whose travelling exhibitions have created a large discerning public for this art.